What is ataxia-telangiectasia?

 What causes A-T?

 A-T is a genetic condition.
-This means that the risk for A-T can be passed from generation to generation in a family.
-The gene associated with A-T is ATM (ataxia telangiectasia mutated).
+This means that the risk for A-T is passed from generation to generation in a family.
+The gene associated with A-T is ATM, meaning ataxia telangiectasia mutated.
 Mutations (changes) in the ATM gene cause A-T.

 How is A-T inherited?

 Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
 A-T follows an autosomal recessive inheritance pattern.
 In autosomal recessive inheritance, a mutation must be present in both copies of the gene in order for a person to be affected.
 This means that each parent must pass on a gene mutation for a child to be affected.
 A person who has only one copy of the gene mutation is called a carrier.
-When both parents are carriers of a recessive gene mutation, there is a 25% chance that a child will inherit two mutations and be affected.
+When both parents are carriers of a recessive gene mutation, there is a 25% chance that a child will inherit two mutations and be affected with A-T. First-degree relatives, such as parents, brothers, sisters, and children of a person with A-T, have a 50% chance of inheriting the single gene mutation and becoming a carrier.

 How common is A-T?